 What Is Mindfulness?

 To understand mindfulness, it’s worth checking out it is defined by Psychology Today: “Mindfulness is a state of active, open attention on the present.
 When you’re mindful, you observe your thoughts and feelings from a distance, without judging them good or bad.”
-Essentially, you are working to live each day “in the moment” and experiencing life to its fullest.
+Essentially, you are working to live each day “at the moment” and experiencing life to its fullest.

 Most people probably think that they already do this every day: after all, what are we experiencing if not the present?
 However, take a moment to think about your day and where your mind travels.
 Let’s go through a sample day plan to get an idea of how much we live in the past and present: